PumkinNymph/dotfiles/README.md

 # Wild Rose Dots

-add following to ~/.bashrc or ~/.zshrc for xserver/pulseaudio support.
+add following to ~/.bashrc or ~/.zshrc for xserver/pulseaudio support when using WSL.

 ```